Unleash/unleash/website/docs/reference/projects.md

 :::

-The archive projects functionality allows you to hide a project while maintaing historical project data.
-This allows you to have short-lived projects, for example, to represent specific 'projects' in your organization.
+The archive projects functionality allows you to hide a project while maintaining historical project data.
+Archiving allows you to have short-lived projects, for example, to represent specific initiatives in your organization.

-You must archive all feature flags within a project before archiving it.
-Once a project is archived, you cannot add or move feature flags to it.
+Before archiving a project, you must archive all feature flags within it.
+Once you archive a project, you cannot add or move feature flags to it.

+To archive a project:

-1 .Go to **Projects** > **Project settings** > **Settings**.
+1. Go to **Projects > Project settings > Settings**.
-1. Go to **Archive project** section and click **Archive project**.
+2. Go to the **Archive project** section and click **Archive project**.
-2. In the confirmation dialog, click **Yes, I'm sure.**
+3. Confirm by clicking **Yes, I'm sure**.

 ### Revive a project

-To revive an archived project, go to **Projects** > **Archived projects** and click **Revive project** on the project you'd like to restore.
+To revive an archived project, go to **Projects > Archived projects** and click **Revive project** on the project you want to restore.

 ## Delete a project